plackyhacker/plackyhacker.github.io/shellcodez/intro.md

 # Writing Custom Shellcode, Introduction

+Ever since doing the original OSCE I have had an interest in assembly code and writing shellcode, here I am sharing what I know hoping that it will help others.

 ## Assumptions

 It is assumed that you know what a reverse shell is and you have a basic ability to read the flow of code.
 It is not necessary to understand the Win32 API calling conventions, or assembly language - this will be explained in later articles.